sinneduy/desk-sailthru-summary/README.md

 5) utilize presponse as a check for testing, but you should remove in production (and/or change to logging)

-6) consider using the sailthrutemplate provided - averages time to open for each user as well as removes closed cases from the summary
+6) consider using the sailthrutemplate provided in Sailthru - averages time to open for each user as well as removes closed cases from the summary